Updated: Sep 14, 2021

 Todays market driven Yoga world is amazingly diverse and sometimes rather confusing.
-For those of us who are seeking an authentic spiritual path things can be very dicey these days.
+For those of us who are seeking an authentic spiritual path that relates to the ancient practice of authentic yoga things can be very dicey these days.
 Traditionally Yoga was a closely guarded practice, handed down from master teacher to truly dedicated students.
 In the modern arena with the printing press, and now the internet and social media information sharing has shifted, and it is impacting how Yoga is shared.
 While we need to relate to Yoga based out of the current state of information technologies, communication and economic systems we can still learn a lot from how Yoga was organized in in India prior to colonization.

 Below I am sharing definitions that can help you clear up some of the confusion you might be having about what yoga is "real" or "authentic".
+I will also lay out the traditional system of viewing yoga overall.
 We will explore what is the difference between Yoga Darshana and Yoga practice as means to realization.
 We will look into these two general topics to help us clear the confusion of the market driven yoga world we have found ourselves in.

 Methods of Yoga Practice in Brief

 The use of words like Samadhi, Nirvana and Moksha trace to various schools.
 They all basically refer to enlightenment.
 Samadhi relates to Yoga Darshana of Sage Patanjali and his famous Yoga Sutras.
-Nirvana is mostly associated with Buddhism, yet not limited to it.
+Nirvana is mostly associated with Buddhism, yet not limited to it, (also common in Advaita Vedanta).
 Moksha usually relates to Vedanta.
-These terms get confusing because people loosely use them, yet they are all pointing towards the same general state, enlightenment.
+These terms get confusing because people loosely use them, yet they are all pointing towards the same general state or word we use in English which is enlightenment.
 We can explore these terms in more detail latter.